-If you are interested in joining, we suggest you come and visit one of our regular membership meetings at the Keene State College or at the Sullivan Observatory.
+If you are interested in joining, we suggest you come and visit one of our monthly member meetings at Keene State College Young Student Center or at the club's Sullivan Observatory.
 Meet the club members, look around, talk up a storm, ask questions, be nosy, and find out who and what we really are.

 There are no technical qualifications for KAA membership - just an interest in learning more about our universe.
 You don't need to have a telescope to get in.
 In fact, it's better that you join first, so you can find out what kind of telescope you really need, depending on what you want to do.
 The club includes salesmen, homemakers, teachers, retirees, etc., as well as professional scientists.
 Individuals at all levels and ages are welcome; the KAA Club includes and welcomes teenagers and college students through centenarians.

-* Members can borrow club-owned equipment, such as telescopes, eyepieces and star charts.
+- Members can borrow club-owned equipment, such as telescopes, eyepieces and star charts.
 In February 2011, the club adopted a telescope loan policy.
 Our telescope loan program is available only for current club members.
-A detailed moon map is available here and the National Geographic moon map may be viewed here.
+A Sky & Telescope moon map is available here and the full moon map from the Luna Society may be viewed here.

-Regular membership in the KAA Club is available for a low price of $20 for single or family memberships per year.
+Regular membership in the KAA Club is available for $20 for single or family membership per year.
 Members can subscribe to the Astronomical League for an additional $7.50 annually.
 If you decide to join, you can in any case do so right there, or download and complete the club application as you wish.
-The membership application is available in either Word or PDF format.
+The club membership application is available here